Improving Formability of Al-Li Alloys

 materials and coatings

+This technology provides comprehensive, detailed, and accurate NDE detection and characterization of subsurface defects in composites and some metallic hardware.
+This complete software suite normalizes and calibrates the data, which provides more stable measurements and reduces the occurrence of errors due to the operator and to camera variability.
 When using flash IR thermography to evaluate materials, variations in the thermal diffusivity of the material manifest themselves as anomalies in the IR image of the test surface.
 Post-processing of this raw IR camera data provides highly detailed analysis of the size and characterization of anomalies.
-NASA created complementary contrast tools that offer highly precise measurements.
+The newly incorporated Transient and Lock-In Thermography methods allow the analysis of thicker material and with better flaw resolution than Flash Thermography alone.
 The peak contrast and peak contrast time profiles generated through this analysis provide quantitative interpretation of the images, including detailed information about the size and shape of the anomalies.
-The persistence energy and persistence time profiles provide highly sensitive data giving indications of the worst areas of the detected anomalies.
+The persistence energy and persistence time profiles provide highly sensitive data for detected anomalies.
 Peak contrast, peak time, persistence time, and persistence energy measurements also enable monitoring for flaw growth and signal response to flaw size analysis.
-The normalized temperature contrast profile provides more sensitive response than image contrast, allowing the system to detect smaller flaws.
-JSC's suite of software and tools provides more comprehensive, detailed, and accurate NDE detection and characterization of subsurface defects in nonmetallic composite materials than current methods.
-JSC's software normalizes and calibrates the data, therefore, providing more stable measurements and greatly minimizing errors due to operator and camera variability.
+This technology is at a technology readiness level (TRL) of 7 (system prototype demonstration in an operational environment), and the innovation is now available for your company to license.
+Please note that NASA does not manufacture products itself for commercial sale.

 Streamlined Liquid Level Sensing Using Fiber Optics